Back to Louisiana

 Who It Names or Affects

-• People involved in Louisiana-Ireland business relations
+• People in Louisiana involved in trade or business with Ireland.

-• Government officials who appoint commission members
+• Government officials responsible for appointing commission members.

 Terms To Know